QuantEcon/lecture-source-py/source/rst/stationary_densities.rst

-Thus, by converting a stochastic difference equation such as :eq:`statd_srs` into a stochastic kernel :math:`p` and hence an operator :math:`P`, we convert a stochastic difference equation into a deterministic one (albeit in a much higher dimensional space)
+Thus, by converting a stochastic difference equation such as :eq:`statd_srs` into a stochastic kernel :math:`p` and hence an operator :math:`P`, we convert a stochastic difference equation into a deterministic one (albeit in a much higher dimensional space).

 .. note::